cmars/hockeypuck/contrib/docker-compose/standalone/README.md

 If you modify any of the other files under `./haproxy/etc`, this may cause merge conflicts on update.
 You should maintain a local branch if you want to configure these.

+### HAProxy shim

+It is also possible to use the HAProxy configuration as a WAF-only shim, for insertion between an existing reverse proxy (e.g. Apache) and keyserver.
+For guidelines, please see `README_SHIM.md` in this directory.

 # Operation

 ## Monitoring